barryclark/jekyll-now/codebreaker/_posts/2018-03-24-CodeBreaker-Task-6-Part-2.md

 The part of the first message that was overwritten was 'MODULE/sys_16575f98/nodes-0e53325b\x00a2328e76932711e78517000c29a16437\x00\x92\xc6\x00\x00\x00' Now that the message has been restored, we can send this to enable the bridge on the agent.
 The arguments to /tmp/bash need to be modified though to get it to connect to our localhost for the server.

 To find out if the bridge can use a different port we can examine the code in IDA.
-If it couldn't change the port then we would have set up our network to reflect that.
+If it couldn't change the port then we would have to set up our network to reflect that.
 Fortunately, the bridge will take an extra argument which is used to set up the port to use.
 When the bridge starts up it will check the number of command line arguments.
-If there are four arguments then it use the port 80, otherwise it will use the 5th argument passed in as the port.
+If there are four arguments then it uses port 80, otherwise it will use the 5th argument passed in as the port.

 ![_config.yml]({{ site.baseurl }}/images/Codebreaker/Task_6/bash_cmdline_port.png)